 8] Use the process-per-site switch

-You can use the process-per-site switch to make Chrome browser use less memory on Windows; it comes with a price, though!
+You can use the process-per-site switch to make Chrome use less memory on Windows, but it comes at a cost!

-Chrome supports a process model, which groups all instances of the same website into the same process while processes of different sites are isolated from each other.
-The benefit of using this model is that since this model creates fewer concurrent processes than the default model, the memory overhead will be reduced.
-This will result in saving of some resources on your computer.
+Chrome supports a process model that groups all instances of the same website into a single process, while processes for different sites are isolated from each other.
+The benefit of using this model is that, because it creates fewer concurrent processes than the default model, the memory overhead is reduced.
+This will save some resources on your computer.

 The small price you will have to pay is that if a tab of one website crashes for some reason, all other tabs of the same website will crash.
 The browser or open tabs of other websites will, however, not crash.